beanumber/deuce/README.md

 `install_github("skoval/deuce")`

-There are 274 MB of data included with the package so the installation may take several minutes.
+Caution: there are 274 MB of data included with the package so the installation may take several minutes.

 ## Learning about Contents